OpenBuildings/jam-auth/README.md

 	}

 ->login_with_service() is similar to ->login() and returns the logged in user on successful login and FALSE on failure.
 You will have to login the user to the service yourself however.
-So the way this works for facebook in particular is that you perform a "login" action with javascript, and return to this URL (/session/login_facebook).
+So the way this works for Facebook in particular is that you perform a "login" action with javascript, and return to this URL (/session/login_facebook).
 And then it finds out what user is this in your own database.
 You can control whether to create the user automatically if its not present in the database with the 'create_user' config option.

-## Model Extension for facebook
+## Model Extension for Facebook

 In order to load all the needed information for the user from the service (You want more information about the user than just the email) you can extend the load_service_values() method of the model and have specific code to handle extracting that information.
 For example: